 Historical Accuracy

-Are you in the game for its historical aspects?
-Do you want your units to match specifically what each nation used on the battlefield?
-Blood & Plunder does an excellent job of researching and studying the history of the era and there is a great deal of detail in the game.
-The interesting thing about the game is that in this time period, the uniforms were far less structured or may not even exist.
-In the frontier life of the New World practicality trumped formality so men wore what was functional rather strict military standards.
-Most privateers were civilians, as were the Militia.
-They fought it what they owned.
-The later into the era you play, the more formal the militaries became, particularly for soldiers and the royal navies.
+Are you drawn to the game for its historical authenticity?
+Do you aspire for your units to precisely mirror the equipment used by each historical nation on the battlefield?
+Blood & Plunder stands out for its meticulous research and in-depth exploration of the historical era, offering a wealth of details within the game.
+What adds an intriguing layer to the gameplay is the recognition that during this time period, uniforms possessed far less structure or might not have existed at all.
+In the untamed frontier life of the New World, practicality triumphed over formality, leading men to wear what was functional rather than adhere to strict military standards.
+Many privateers and militia members were civilians, fighting in what they owned.
+As you progress further into the era, the military attire becomes more formal, especially for soldiers and royal navies.

 Tournament Play